Best daily deals

 The JBL Xtreme 3 supports Bluetooth multipoint but mostly leaves the process up to your devices.

-The JBL Xtreme 3 offers key upgrades from the Xtreme 2: it has Bluetooth 5.1, USB-C charging, and an IP67 water and dustproof resistant rating.
-It’s a bit louder with its 50W output compared to the Xtreme 2’s 40W output, and JBL adds bumpers to each end making it a bit more durable.
-Of course, the higher price can be a bit hard to overcome — especially when the older Xtreme 2 is often on sale to clear stock.
-Both have a lot to offer, but the Xtreme 2 is too similar to the newer model to really justify an extra premium on top.
+The JBL Xtreme 3 offers critical upgrades from the Xtreme 2: it has Bluetooth 5.1, USB-C charging, and an IP67 water and dustproof resistant rating.
+It’s a bit louder with its 50W output compared to the Xtreme 2’s 40W output, and JBL adds bumpers to each end, making it a bit more durable.
+Of course, the higher price can be hard to overcome — especially when the older Xtreme 2 is often on sale to clear stock.
+Both have much to offer, but the Xtreme 2 is too similar to the newer model to justify an extra premium on top.

 Frequently asked questions